Black Christmas (1974 film): Novelization

 A novelization of the film written by Lee Hays was published in 1976 by Popular Library.
 The book follows roughly the same plot, but sticks with Roy Moore's original script.
-Because of this, the novel ends up fleshing out the characters more, adding scenes and lines of dialogue that were initially cut from the film's final script, and giving the Pi Kappa Sigma property more backstory.
+Because of this, the novel ends up fleshing out the characters more, adding scenes and lines of dialogue that were initially cut from the film's final script, and giving the Pi Kappa Sigma sorority more backstory.

-It's Me Billy: Black Christmas Revisited

-A book chronicling the behind the scenes making of the original film (as well as time given to the remakes), was made available in 2022.
-The book features new interviews with original cast members and more, and was written by author Paul Downey of Bloody-Flicks and filmmaker Dave Hastings.

 Remakes

 Black Christmas has been remade on two separate occasions, with the films differing significantly from the original.

-The first remake was directed by Glen Morgan and was released on December 25, 2006.
+The first remake was written and directed by Glen Morgan and was released on December 25, 2006, by Dimension Films and MGM Distribution Co.
 It is loosely based on the original film, containing more graphic content and a focus into the past of Billy.
-Andrea Martin was the only original cast member to appear in the film, and Bob Clark served as an executive producer.
+Andrea Martin was the only original cast member to appear in the film, and Clark served as an executive producer.

-The second remake was made by Blumhouse Productions, directed and written by Sophia Takal, co-written by April Wolfe and produced by Jason Blum.
-Starring Imogen Poots and Cary Elwes, the film was released on December 13, 2019.
+The second remake was directed and co-written by Sophia Takal.
+Starring Imogen Poots and Cary Elwes, the film was released on December 13, 2019, by Universal Pictures.